jcbritton/deep_learning_challenge/README.md

     - A single output neuron with sigmoid activation

 - **Model Performance**:
-  - Accuracy: 0.7304 (73.04%)
+  - Accuracy: 0.7313 (73.13%)
-  - Loss: 0.5715
+  - Loss: 0.5701

 - **Target Performance**:
   - The target accuracy was 75%.
-  - The model fell short of this goal by approximately 1.96 percentage points.
+  - The model fell short of this goal by approximately 1.87 percentage points.

 - **Steps Taken to Improve Performance**:
   - Specific steps taken to imporove the model's accuracy include:
     - Adjusting the number of layers and neurons
-    - Trying different activation functions
+    - Trying different activation functions in different layers
     - Increasing the number of epochs
     - Adjusting the batch size
     - Modifying which columns were included or excluded from the original dataset.

 ## Summary

-The deep learning model achieved an accuracy of 73.07% on the classification task, falling short of the target accuracy of 75% by a small margin.
+The deep learning model achieved an accuracy of 73.13% on the classification task, falling short of the target accuracy of 75% by a small margin.
 While the model's performance is reasonably good, there's still room for improvement to meet the desired goal.
-The loss value of 0.5715 suggests that the model's predictions still have a significant margin of error.
+The loss value of 0.5701 suggests that the model's predictions still have a significant margin of error.

 ### Recommendations